-Inside: Bring the world inside your home with these stunning multicultural children’s picture books, the big kid version of our popular diverse baby books list!
+Inside: Bring the world inside your home with these stunning multicultural picture books!

 *This post contains affiliate links.

 Celebrate the World with Multicultural Picture Books

 Who remembers reading picture books centered around beautiful, diverse characters when you were a child?

 Think about it for a moment.
 Does anything immediately come to mind aside from The Snowy Day?

 Believe it or not, diversity was rarely displayed in stories when most of us were children.

 Instead, picture books were centered around white children, traditional families, and middle class neighborhoods featuring middle class kids.
 Rarely would you see a black child in a story.
 Never would you see a Muslim family at the park with a mother wearing a khimar or a Hispanic family dancing in their kitchen after dinner.